 Getting to Château de Chambord is easiest by car but buses and especially day-trip excursions to various chateaux in the Loire valley are also available.

 Château de Chambord is the largest castle in the Loire region of France.
 As a hunting lodge, Chambord was in a forest and as this forest mostly survived as a nature reserve, Chambord remains somewhat isolated from major transportation links.
 The chateau can easily be reached on well-maintained country roads but public transportation is very limited and during the colder months not available at all.
 However, Château de Chambord is a standard on many day-trip bus tours from Paris or castle excursions from other Loire towns.
-Buy skip-the-line tickets online from Ticketbar or Tiqets.
+Buy skip-the-line tickets online from Tiqets.